-2.1 To be eligible to receive tenure, a faculty member must be a full-time employee of TAMIU, must have an earned a terminal degree in his/her academic discipline or a related discipline, and should hold the academic rank of assistant professor, associate professor, or professor or assistant librarian, associate librarian, or full librarian.
-Members of the faculty whose appointments are classified as clinical or professors, or graduate student teaching assistants, are not eligible to receive tenure and consequently are not subject to the provisions of these procedures.
+2.1 To be eligible to receive tenure, a faculty member must be a full-time employee of TAMIU, must have earned a terminal degree in their academic discipline or a related discipline, and should hold the academic rank of assistant professor, associate professor, or professor or assistant librarian, associate librarian, or full librarian.
+Members of the faculty whose appointments are classified as clinical or professional of any rank, part-time or temporary, such as lecturers, instructors, visiting professors, or graduate student teaching assistants, are not eligible to receive tenure and consequently are not subject to the provisions of these procedures.